Vivojay/mariana-music-player/docs/SECURITY.md

 - Managed tools require an exact SHA-256 match before extraction.
 Archive paths are validated, activation is transactional, and release publication fails closed when signing material is unavailable.
+- First-run sample archives reject HTTP errors, invalid ZIPs, traversal, and symlink entries before an atomic activation.
+Setup errors are sanitized in writable state and do not expose packaged resources to writes.
+- `rm`/`del` accepts only available indexed regular media beneath configured library roots.
+It rejects URLs, directories, symlinks, missing/outside files, requires confirmation, and uses the native trash API with no permanent-delete fallback.
 - Audio and listening history stay local unless an optional integration such as ListenBrainz is explicitly enabled.